Tiago5Carneiro/llm-course/1. Transformer Models/README.md

 [{'label': 'POSITIVE', 'score': 0.9996603727340698}]
 ```

-Multiple sentence is also available as you can see with [exercise 2](transformer_exercices.py#15).
+Multiple sentence is also available, as we can see with [exercise 2](transformer_exercices.py#15).
 These sentences :

 ```python
 ["I am not happy with the service I received.", "That meal was delicious!"]